Italy's Berlusconi bribery trial ends with no verdict

 "Once again Berlusconi has been saved from facing up to his responsibilities by the statute of limitations," former anti-corruption magistrate Antonio Di Pietro, now head of the Italy of Values party, said in a statement.

-Mills was convicted in 2009 of taking a $600,000 bribe from Berlusconi in return for agreeing to withhold incriminating details about the former premier's business dealings when he testified in two court cases.
+Mills was convicted in 2009 of taking a $600,000 bribe in return for agreeing to withhold incriminating details about the former prime minister's business dealings when he testified in separate fraud trials against Berlusconi.

-But the case against Mills was shelved the following year because the statute of limitations had run out, and the British lawyer was never extradited to serve his 4 1/2 year sentence.
+But the case against Mills, whom Berlusconi has denied knowing, was shelved the following year because the statute of limitations had run out and the British lawyer was never extradited to serve his 4 and a 1/2 year sentence.

+The two sides in Berlusconi's trial disagreed on exactly when the statute of limitations was due to kick in and the state prosecutor had argued that the case should only have ended between May and mid-July.

-Berlusconi, who resigned as prime minister in November as the euro zone crisis menaced Italy, has always denied wrongdoing in the case, repeatedly accusing what he called politically biased left-wing judges of mounting a campaign to destroy him.
+Berlusconi, who resigned as prime minister in November as the euro zone crisis menaced Italy, has repeatedly accused what he called politically biased left-wing judges of mounting a campaign to destroy him.

+He has said he will support the government of technocrat Prime Minister Mario Monti, who is due to serve until elections in 2013 and it is as yet unclear if the ruling will have any effect on the political situation in Italy.

+He has kept a relatively low public profile in recent months, leaving former Justice Minister Angelino Alfano to act as leader of the PDL and he has said he does not expect to run in the next election.

-Berlusconi still faces a series of trials linked to his Mediaset broadcasting empire, as well as a trial on charges of paying for sex with an underage prostitute.
+He still faces a series of trials linked to his Mediaset broadcasting empire and other issues including charges of paying for sex with an underage prostitute.

 (Writing By James Mackenzie; Editing by Alessandra Rizzo)